KnorrFG/KnorrFG.github.io/_posts/2018-11-03-functional-programming.md

    [this](https://stackoverflow.com/questions/976882/shuffling-a-list-of-objects)
    is the first result when googling "python random shuffle" shows that I'm not the only one.
-Since in python, a function without return value simply returns `None` there was no easy to catch error.
+Since in python, a function without return value simply returns `None` there was no easily catchable error.

 Admittedly, both of those problems could have been prevented by reading the documentation more carefully, or at all in the second case, but avoiding this